 There is a superstition that earwigs burrow into the ears of people while they sleep.
 This is a myth and without any scientific basis.
 Earwigs frighten many people because of the pincers on the back of their abdomens.
-Earwigs use these pincers for defense and for sparring with rival earwigs.There are more than 20 species of earwigs in the United States.
-Depending on the species, adults range in size from 5 to 25 mm.
+Earwigs use these pincers for defense and for sparing with rival earwigs.There are more than twenty species of earwigs in the United States.
+Depending on the species, adults range in size from 5-25 mm.
 They are slender insects with two pair of wings.
-Some species produce a foul-smelling liquid that they use for defense.
+Some species produce a foul smelling liquid that they use for defense.
 Earwigs also produce a pheromone (scent).
 Scientists believe that this pheromone is the reason that earwigs cluster together in large numbers.
 Immature earwigs (nymphs) resemble the adults except they do not have wings.

 - Earwig Larvae

 - Do earwigs have wings and do they fly?

 Earwigs are active at night.
 During the day they hide in cracks in damp areas.
 They live under rocks and logs and in mulch in flowerbeds.
 Earwigs eat plants and insects.

 Outdoors, earwigs spend the winter in small burrows in the ground.
 In spring the female lays eggs in the burrow.
 She tends the eggs until they hatch.
 Then she cares for the nymphs until they can find their own food.

 Earwigs are attracted to lights.
 They can become a nuisance on porches and patios on summer evenings.
 In the morning they will be gathered under things like cushions that were left outside overnight.

 Earwigs move into homes to find food or because of a change in weather.

 Females typically lay between 30 and 50 but actual numbers depend on species.
 After hatching, the nymphs undergo four to five molts until they become adults.